NaveenMuralidharan/map-o_frontend/README.md

 # Map-O: Process & Knowledge Mapping Tool

 **Map-O** is a powerful tool designed for organizations to efficiently map out business processes and associated knowledge.
 The frontend of the application allows users to visualize, create, and manage process maps interactively.
+The front-end code for this project is here, https://github.com/NaveenMuralidharan/Map-O_backend
 ---

 ## Table of Contents